 How to Make Switchel

 This easy switchel recipe requires ice, maple syrup, ACV, a pinch of salt, and water.
-To make switchel, you simply have to stir everything together in a large jar or glass and enjoy.
+To make switchel, all you have to do is stir everything together in a large jar or glass and enjoy.
 You can make a big batch in the morning and enjoy it throughout the day, too.
-If you’ve never made switchel before, I highly recommend trying it out.
-It’s slightly sweet and oh-so refreshing — it’s tough to describe though!

 Print